ssegaloff/UU_project_1/README.md

 - if a region is hit, which region has the highest probability of being hit next

+## Accessing the Data:

+To access this data, one must register with ACLED for an account with the appropriate permissions and then should visit https://acleddata.com/curated/data-attacks-ukrainian-infrastructure.
+(We could not acquire those permissions, but Professor Johnson could, so we acquired the data through him.)

 ## EDA

 ### Dataset Overview: